airalab/robonomics-wiki/docs/1gang-smart-switch.md

 </robo-wiki-note>

 Take the device from the box and connect it to the computer.
-Then go the website [webflasher.robonomics.network](https://webflasher.robonomics.network/).
-This is The Web flasher.
+Then go to the website [webflasher.robonomics.network](https://webflasher.robonomics.network/).
+This is the web flasher.

 <robo-wiki-video autoplay loop controls :videos="[{src: 'https://crustipfs.info/ipfs/QmVWmGSnvGwQ3dQfZC8iM5KHBoGpaWVXXUjNuNesULQrGw', type:'mp4'}]" />

 <robo-wiki-note type="warning"> Note!
 Web flasher is working only with Google Chrome or Microsoft Edge browser.</robo-wiki-note>

 In "Firmware" drop-box choose **"SWS-1G-E-11-23"** option and next in "SELECT CHIP" choose **"ESP32"**.
 Press **"CONNECT"** button.
-A popup window will appear where you should select the serial port to which the device is connected (usually it's ttyUSBO).
+A popup window will appear where you should select the serial port to which the device is connected (usually it's `/ttyUSB0`).
 Then choose **"INSTALL SWS-1G-E-11-23"**.
-On next window you can make **CLEAR INSTALLATION** by check **ERASE DEVICE**.
+On next window, you can make **CLEAR INSTALLATION** by check **ERASE DEVICE**.
 Press Next and then Install.
 Wait until firmware to upload to Smart switch device.

-After finishing the installation process Wi-Fi configuration popup will appear.
+After finishing the installation process, a Wi-Fi configuration popup will appear.
 Provide Wi-Fi credentials.

-After setting up Wi-Fi you can visit device via **VISIT DEVICE** button.
-Later you can visit device via it's IP address in the network.
+After setting up Wi-Fi, you can visit the device via **VISIT DEVICE** button.
+Later, you can visit device via it's IP address in the network.
 To find it you can use [Fing mobile app](https://www.fing.com/products) or
 [nmap CLI tool](https://vitux.com/find-devices-connected-to-your-network-with-nmap/).

 Skip **Step 2 — Access Point** and go to [**Step 3 — Configuration**](/docs/ir-controller/#step3).